MihirSeth/souschef/README.md

-# sous-chef
+# sous chef

-sous-chef is an innovative app that helps you discover new recipes based on the ingredients you have at hand.
+sous chef is an innovative app that helps you discover new recipes based on the ingredients you have at hand.
 Simply take a photo of your ingredients, and our app will suggest a variety of recipes you can make with them.

 ## Features